mactul/powermake/documentation.md

 > [!NOTE]
 > This function is low-level.

-Returns whether `outputfile` is up-to-date with all his dependencies.
+Returns whether `outputfile` is up-to-date with all its dependencies.
 If `dependencies` include C/C++ files and headers, all headers these files include recursively will be added as hidden dependencies.

 The `additional_includedirs` list is required to discover hidden dependencies.
 You must set this to the additional includedirs used during the compilation of `outputfile`.
 You can use [config.additional_includedirs](#additional_includedirs) if needed.